Ripazhakgggdkp/lotus-jewel-client/README.md

 [Latest release](https://github.com/Ripazhakgggdkp/lotus-jewel-client/releases)

 ## Prerequisites
-This tool requires you to download an install [Intiface Central](https://intiface.com/central/) to command devices.
+This tool requires you to download and install [Intiface Central](https://intiface.com/central/) to command devices.

 ## Usage
 This tool runs a server in port `25565` and relays HTTP messages to Intiface Central, a cross-platform hub that lets you easily connect any buttplug.io supported device.
 This makes it really simple to stick HTTP Calls via a tool like [UMT](https://github.com/krzys-h/UndertaleModTool) anywhere you want your device to do something.